esteinig/sketchy/README.md

 mash sketch -s 1000 -k 15 -o ref *.fasta
 ```

-See the [`Nextflow`](#nextflow) section for parallel sketch building and the [`Benchmarks`](#benchmarks) section for guidance on selecting an appropriate sketch and k-mer size for `Sketchy`.

-### Genotype features and index preparation

 Genotypes associated with each genome in the reference sketch should be in a tab-delimited table (`genotypes.tsv`) with appropriate headers.
-We will remove the `id` column in the next step when we translate columns into genotyping indices for `Sketchy`.
+Columns not named `id` and to be ecluded can be specified on the command line.
+A reference table can look like this:

 ```
 id          st      sccmec  pvl